 Shop the boutiques along Crown Street

-Crown Street is undoubtedly the royal retail gem in Surry Hills, boasting a vast stretch of designer homeware stores, upscale boutiques, vintage outfits and various pop-ups.
+Crown Street is undoubtedly the retail gem in Surry Hills.
 Music lovers needn't go past TITLE for everything from vinyl records to books and CDs.
-Conquer the quest for the perfect greeting card at charming stationery specialty store, Paper 2.
 Upcycled clothing never looked as good as the range at vintage hotspot Cream on Crown, while Somedays is a nod to Nordic fashion.
 More elegant than eclectic, Collector Store is like a gallery of homewares and fashion from local and international designers, on par with The Standard Store, which stocks an impressive range of handpicked pieces showcasing the finest fabrics and designs from around the world.
 You'll also find Parisian fashion label APC on Crown Street — it's the first store in Sydney for the French brand, known for minimalist designs and raw cut denim.

 Eat at some of Sydney’s best cafes and restaurants

-No matter the time of day, there's always an excuse to sample the extensive list of foodie delights in Surry Hills.
-Bourke Street Bakery, Bills and Four Ate Five are longstanding breakfast favourites with incredible coffee, and there's been a steady rise of noteworthy newer additions too.
+Surry Hills is a foodie delight.
+Bourke Street Bakery, Bills and Four Ate Five are longstanding breakfast favourites with incredible coffee.
 Artificer Coffee has a food-free coffee menu that's as minimalist as its floor-to-ceiling American oak interior.
-Paramount Coffee Project does a delicious take on American Deep South breakfasts (treat yourself to the buttermilk fried chicken waffle), while Reuben Hills has a more South American twist to its menu.
-Later in the day, the choices are even more varied.
-Among the newcomers is Butter, an unexpectedly cool hybrid of fried chicken restaurant, sneaker store and Champagne bar, while Nomad is all about Mediterranean fare to share in its converted warehouse.
-At the higher end of the culinary spectrum is Toko, serving exquisite, award-winning Japanese.
+Paramount Coffee Project does a delicious take on American Deep South breakfasts, while Reuben Hills offers a South American twist.
+Butter is an unexpected hybrid of fried chicken restaurant, sneaker store and Champagne bar, while Nomad is all about Mediterranean fare to share.
+At the higher end of the culinary spectrum is Toko, serving award-winning Japanese.
 Longrain is a Sydney institution, famed for its impeccable South-East Asian cuisine.

 Bar hop around Surry Hills

-There's a bar for every occasion in Surry Hills, from a relaxed afternoon brew in The Beresford's outdoor beer garden, to dancing the night away at 1950s-inspired The Soda Factory, complete with diner-like booths and retro tunes.
-Among the biggest crowd pleasers is the recently renovated Dolphin Hotel, with buzzing bar areas, dining room, wine room and open-air terrace all in a contemporary three-level design.
+There's a bar for every occasion in Surry Hills, from a relaxed afternoon brew in The Beresford's outdoor beer garden, to dancing the night away at The Soda Factory, complete with diner-like booths and retro tunes.
+Among the biggest crowd pleasers is the recently renovated Dolphin Hotel, with buzzing bar areas, dining room, and open-air terrace all in a contemporary three-level design.
 Tapping into the small bar movement is the blink-and-you'll-miss-it Button Bar, decked out with dark timber, candlelight and an extensive cocktail list.
-Wine lovers ought to visit Mille Vini (A Thousand Wines in Italian) for an intimate space, moreish appetisers and an unparalleled European wine list (there's not quite a thousand, but enough).
+Wine lovers ought to visit MV Bistro & Wine Bar for Italian classics matched with quality wine.

 See a performance at the Belvoir Street Theatre

 As the professional home of Belvoir, one of Australia's most celebrated theatre companies, this theatre stages impressive performances year round.
-It showcases the talents of some of the country's biggest (and most promising) playwrights, directors, actors and designers.
+It showcases the talents of some of the country's biggest playwrights, directors, actors and designers.
 It's a surprisingly intimate experience, seating just 350 patrons in the Upstairs Theatre and 80 in the Downstairs Theatre.
 Many of Australia's most famous actors have performed here, including Geoffrey Rush, Cate Blanchett, Judy Davis and David Wenham.
-Alternatively, see a cult classic or a new release film at the historic Golden Age Cinema and Bar on Commonwealth Street.
+Alternatively, see a cult classic or a new release film at the historic Golden Age Cinema and Bar.
 Once the screening room for the Paramount Pictures film company, it's been reinvented as a popular Art Deco entertainment space.

 Make your trip happen